The-Intern-Project/site/_posts/2013-05-14-Where-to-Live.md

   - 'internship-logistics'
 author: Alexey Komissarouk
 original_url: http://alexeymk.com/an-interns-guide-to-a-summer-in-the-bay-area/
+image_url: assets/img/writing-410x160.jpg
+tagline: Living in the Bay Area is hard.
+We help make it easier.
 ---

 # if there is an original url, the default content should say something like "adapted from <original_url>"